Key Takeaways

 Over the lifespan of a property, wear and tear is inevitable, and at some point, minor updates become essential.
 Doing so strategically helps you create a better living experience without overspending.
 Kitchen or bathroom improvements, new carpeting or flooring, updated fixtures, and fresh paint may seem like small changes—but they contribute to a sense of freshness and value for the living space.

-Consider an appliance upgrade or adding items like ceiling fans, energy-efficient lighting, or smart thermostats.
-While these investments may cost money upfront, they often pay for themselves through increased tenant satisfaction and longer leases.
-These improvements are tangible proof that you’re invested in your tenants' happiness and comfort.
+Property owners should consider an appliance upgrade or adding items to the property like ceiling fans, energy-efficient lighting, or smart thermostats.
+While these property investments may cost money upfront, they often pay for themselves through increased tenant satisfaction and longer leases.
+These improvements are tangible proof that you’re invested in the happiness and comfort of your residents.

 4. Cultivate a Fair, Respectful Renewal Process